apache/shardingsphere/Proposal.md

 ## Proposal

-Sharding has good community in China, it is adopted by many [companies and organizations](http://shardingjdbc.io/community/en/04-company/).
+Sharding has good community in China, it has many end users, including [companies and organizations](http://shardingjdbc.io/community/en/04-company/).

-We want bring Sharding into Apache Software Foundation in order to build a global, diverse and stronger open source community.
+We want to bring Sharding into Apache Software Foundation in order to build a global, diverse and stronger open source community.

-Dangdang submits this proposal to donate Sharding's source code and all related documentations to the Apache Software Foundation.
+Dangdang submits this proposal to donate Sharding's source codes and all related documentations to the Apache Software Foundation.
 The codes are already under Apache License Version 2.0.

 * Code base: https://github.com/shardingjdbc